CodeSignal/redux-rags/README.md

 ### Single File Redux Connection Example
 Here we want to hit an endpoint with the `userId` parameter.
 We'll avoid worrying about loading states or anything for now.
 The call to `ragFactory` creates the actions and injects the subreducer for us.
-Then this state information is stored in redux, so when users return to the component they'll see the cached data.
+Then this state information is stored in Redux, so when users return to the component they'll see the cached data.
 [Play with a similar example on CodeSandbox](https://codesandbox.io/s/vnn9pnp6vl)

 ```js